Heartbreaking, unbelievable: Cine stars condole Punjabi singer Sidhu Moosewala's demise | Entertainment

 Earlier, actors Ajay Devgn, Richa Chadha, Kapil Sharma, Swara Bhasker, music composer Vishal Dadlani, and popular TV host Rannvijay Singha among others also tweeted their condolences for Moosewala.
 On Sunday, Deputy Superintendent of Police (Mansa) Gobinder Singh told PTI that Moosewala was attacked when he was in his jeep at village Jawahar Ke and several bullets hit him.

-Besides the singer, Moosewala's cousin and a friend, who was traveling in a Mahindra Thar jeep with him, were also injured in the attack.
+Besides the singer, Moosewala's cousin and a friend, who were travelling in a Mahindra Thar jeep with him, were also injured in the attack.

 At least three weapons were used and 30 empty cases were recovered from the site.